JAWAI TANGARAN COASTAL MANGROVE AND MIXED FORESTS ECOSYSTEM

 Conservation Action Network (CAN) Indonesia is a grassroots organization that focuses on environmental conservation activities in Indonesia, particularly in Kalimantan.
 CAN Indonesia collaborates with the Ministry of Environment and Forestry to operate the Wildlife Rescue Center and protect the Turtle Nesting Island in the Derawan Archipelago, located in East Kalimantan.
 CAN Indonesia also works with the Central Berau and West Berau Forest Management Units to protect 102,000 hectares of forest in Berau Regency by involving over 100 local community members as forest rangers.

-CAN Indonesia has been partnering with FCF to safeguard the Lesan Forest in East Kalimantan.
-CAN Indonesia collaborates with 9 villages to create eco-tourism villages and develop environmentally friendly products and sustainable agriculture, such as honey, chocolate, and snacks.
+CAN Indonesia has been partnering with FCF to safeguard the Lesan River Forest in East Kalimantan, where they collaborate with 9 villages to create eco-tourism villages and develop environmentally friendly products and sustainable agriculture, such as honey, chocolate, and snacks.
 In West Kalimantan, CAN Indonesia works with the Kapuas River Basin Management Agency to restore forests in the Gunung Bawang protected forest.

 In the Jawai Tangaran Coastal Mangrove and Mixed Forests Ecosystem, CAN Indonesia will collaborate with multiple stakeholders in the area to carry out conservation activities such as restoration, protection, conservation, education, mapping, creating non-timber forest products, to help protect and conserve the Ecosystem.
 Currently, in the eastern part of the Sambas Bantanan landscape, CAN is conducting peatland restoration activities, patrolling village forest areas, and protected forests.
 CAN is also working with local institutions to provide education about peatlands in schools around the Jawai Subdistrict.